Damilola-ops/Damilola-ops.github.io/content/Articles/diff_attention.md

 self.num_heads = args.n_heads # half of transformers head
 self.head_dim = args.dim // args.n_heads // 2
 ```
-This might seem odd, as the head dimension should be equal to
+This might seem odd, as intuitively, each head usually has a dimension of:
 ```
 self.head_dim = args.dim // args.n_heads

 ```
-This is done to make splitting the attention scores into two copies possible.
+Taking GPT-2-small as an example, with 12 attention heads and each head having a head dimension of 64.
+Using differential attention, we would set the number of heads to 6 instead, and have a head dimension of 64 (with 6 heads), when we really should have a head dimension of 128 with 6 heads(following transformer's convention).

-The key, query and vector projection layers are instantiated just like they are in their self-attention counterparts:
+The key, query and vector projection layers are instantiated just like they are in self-attention:

 ```
     self.wq = nn.Linear(args.embed_dim, args.embed_dim, bias=False)